nunofachada/cf4ocl/docs/userguide.md

-Client code will usually use the @ref ug_getinfo "info macros" of each wrapper in order to fetch information about the underlying OpenCL objects.
-These macros expand into the `ccl_wrapper_get_info*()` methods, automatically casting objects and values to the appropriate type, selecting the correct `clGet*Info()` function and setting the cache as appropriate for the object being queried.
+Client code will usually use the @ref ug_getinfo "info macros" of each wrapper in order to fetch information about the underlying OpenCL object.
+These macros expand into the `ccl_wrapper_get_info*()` methods, automatically casting objects and values to the appropriate type, selecting the correct `clGet*Info()` function and setting the cache flag as appropriate for the object being queried.
 For example, platform object queries can always be cached, as the returned information will never change.

 ## The CCLDevContainer class {#ug_ccldevcontainer}

 The intermediate ::CCLDevContainer* class provides functionality for managing a set of ::CCLDevice* wrapper instances, abstracting code common to the ::CCLPlatform*, ::CCLContext* and ::CCLProgram* classes, all of which internally keep a set of devices.
-This functionality if further described in the @ref ug_wrappers "wrapper modules" section.
+The ::CCLDevContainer* class contains three "abstract" methods for accessing the associated set of ::CCLDevice* wrappers, namely:

+* ::ccl_dev_container_get_all_devices(): get all ::CCLDevice* wrappers
+in device container object.
+* ::ccl_dev_container_get_device(): get ::CCLDevice* wrapper at given index.
+* ::ccl_dev_container_get_num_devices(): return number of devices in device container object.

+Client code should use the respective wrapper implementations.
+For example, in the case of ::CCLProgram* objects, client code should use the ::ccl_program_get_all_devices(), ::ccl_program_get_device() and
+::ccl_program_get_num_devices() methods to manage the set of devices associated with the program.

 ## The CCLMemObj class {#ug_cclmemobj}